Skip to main content

 • Stream to Chat: This property determines if the results of the LLM will stream to the user in a Chat Interface (like Slack or Microsoft Teams).
 This helps with the user experience because you get instant feedback to questions.

-• Default: By default, if an AI Function or AI Agent Node is connected to the end node, the results will stream to the user; otherwise, they will not.
+• Default: By default, if an LLM or AI Agent Node is connected to the end node, the results will stream to the user; otherwise, they will not.

 • Always: Always stream results to the chat interface.